What is Photodynamic Therapy?

 Now’s the time to manage your skin damage!

-Levulan® Kerastick® [20% aminolevulinic acid (ALA) HCl topical solution] plus blue light illumination using the BLU-U® Blue Light Photodynamic Therapy (PDT) Illuminator is FDA-approved/indicated for treatment of actinic keratoses of the face and scalp.
-Actinic keratoses (AKs) are smooth to rough-textured / dry skin spots that can become skin cancer.
+Topically applied Levulan Kerastick [20% aminolevulinic acid (ALA) HCl topical solution] or Ameluz (10% ALA) plus blue or red light illumination using the BLU-U Photodynamic Therapy (PDT) Illuminator (or similar illuminator) is an in-office, FDA-approved / indicated treatment for actinic keratoses of the face and scalp.
+Actinic keratoses (AKs) are smooth or rough-textured dry skin spots that can eventually become skin cancer.
 It is important to treat AKs because there is no way to tell when or which lesions will progress to squamous cell carcinoma (SCC), the second most common form of skin cancer.
 So, now’s the time to manage your skin damage!

-Levulan Kerastick and BLU-U PDT is a 2-part treatment that uses a light activated topically applied drug therapy to destroy AKs.
+Levulan Kerastick (or Ameluz /ALA) and BLU-U PDT (or red light PDT) is a 2-part treatment that uses a light activated topically applied drug therapy to destroy AKs.

-Levulan Kerastick topical solution is applied to and absorbed by AKs, and subsequently converted to a photosensitizing chemical that makes the cells extremely sensitive to light.
-When the AK cells are exposed to the BLU-U Blue Light Illuminator, a photochemical-induced cytotoxic reaction occurs which destroys the AK cells.
+Levulan Kerastick topical solution (or Ameluz / ALA) is applied to and absorbed by AKs, and subsequently converted to a photosensitizing chemical that makes the cells extremely sensitive to light.
+When the AK cells are exposed to the BLU-U Blue Light Illuminator or other similar light emitting illuminator, a photochemical-induced cytotoxic reaction occurs which destroys the AK cells.

 The 2-part treatment offers the following conveniences:

 - Treatment is administered by a qualified healthcare professional